 When you are formatting a drive you can also add encryption and other security features.

 How to use Disk Utility when a drive won’t mount

 If you plug a hard drive or flash drive in to your Mac and doesn’t see it and won’t let you access the data read: What to do if a hard drive won’t mount.

 How to create a Disk Image using Disk Utility

 Disk Utility is able to create a disk image of contents of a folder which you can then transfer to another Mac, an archive, or any location that doesn’t accept folders.

 It’s similar to compressing the folder into a zip archive, but the benefit is that you can not only use disk image compression to save space, but can also take advantage of Apple’s encryption for the disk image.

 Follow these steps to create a disk image using Disk Utility.

-You may wish to partition a disk if you want to install multiple operating systems.
-How you partition will depend on whether you are running High Sierra or an earlier version of macOS or Mac OS X. There’s more
+You may wish to partition a disk to divide it into separate containers or because you want to install multiple operating systems.
+How you do this will depend on the version of macOS you are running.
+On newer Macs rather than create a partition you should create a volume.

-guide to how to partition a Mac here.
-Plus, here’s
+Read our guide to how to partition a Mac.